Coherent-Partners/spark-ts-sdk/docs/readme.md

 Behind the scenes, the `Spark.services.execute` uses the URI locator as part of the final URL to locate the service to execute.
 Hence, it works fine whether the identifiers are URL encoded or not.
-However, when using the `Spark.services.batch.execute`, the method uses the URI locator as part of the payload, which will fail to locate the service if the identifiers are URL-encoded.
+However, when using the `Spark.services.batches.execute`, the method uses the URI locator as part of the payload, which will fail to locate the service if the identifiers are URL-encoded.
 Therefore, it is recommended to use plain strings when referring to these identifiers.